kevinleung23/FridgeChatBot/README.md

 A: .gitignore is a special file with a list of project files and directories that you are EXPLICITLY telling GitHub to not include in your repository.
 This allows you to keep certain files/directories private and not public).
 Check out my .gitignore file for an example.

 ### 4. Adding simple control flow
+All of your control flow will live inside your Controllers/MessageController.cs

 ### 5. Integrate LUIS for a smarter Bot
 #### 5a.
 LUIS Overview